Add a touch of vintage charm to your home’s decor with this DIY jelly cabinet! Learn how to make your own with this step-by-step tutorial.

 Step 2.
 Make the Top and Bottom

-Cut 2 pieces of 1×12 to 17-1/2″ and use a table saw or circular saw to rip to 10-1/2″ wide.
-Drill pocket holes in the end of each piece.
+Cut two pieces of wood to length for the top and bottom and use a table saw or circular saw to rip to width.

 Step 3.
 Assemble the Case

-Apply glue to the ends of the top and bottom, clamp into position, and attach using 1-1/4″ pocket screws.
+Apply glue to the ends of the top and bottom, clamp into position, and attach using pocket screws.

 Step 4.
 Make the Shelves